hasura/graphql-engine/docs/graphql/core/guides/mysql-preview.rst

 Step 4: Try out the GraphQL API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The console available at ``http://localhost:8080/console`` can be used to try out the generated API.
+The GraphiQL on the console available at ``http://localhost:8080/console`` can be used to try out the generated GraphQL API.

-The Hasura console currently does not support MySQL (support coming very soon) and hence the database needs to be managed externally as of now. i.e. The ``Data`` section of the console will not display the MySQL tables, etc.
+**The Hasura console currently does not support managing the MySQL database schema**. i.e. The ``Data`` section of the console will not display the MySQL tables, etc. Hence the database schema needs to be managed externally as of now. *(support for this is coming very soon)*

 Keep up to date
 ---------------